 One of the popular oversights of western medicine is its discrete approach to the treatment of disorders, diseases, and addictions.
 While this approach is effective with the treatment of physical trauma and many common illnesses, it can also cause a caregiver to miss a great deal that is contributing to an addiction.
 Holistic rehabilitation is about the whole human cosmos.
 It does not privilege your addiction, as if it were occurring in isolation of your personality, your life, or a set of physical circumstances entirely unique to you.

 Rather, holistic therapy seeks first to establish whether an addiction is a symptom of preexisting mental illness.
-A large proportion addicts tested score within the range for many mental illnesses.
+Large proportion addicts tested score within the range for many mental illnesses.
 If these underlying illnesses are not addressed at the time therapy is engaged, the addiction may return or even become worse over time, which may concomitantly fuel the progression of the mental illness.
 By treating any underlying illnesses or issues at the same time addiction is being addressed, the healthcare professionals assisting you can help to ensure that your recovery is legitimate.

 Another common root of substance addiction can be chronic pain.
 It is all too easy to slide into an escalating habit of relying on painkillers to treat chronic issues informally.
 This can include alcohol.
 Assessing each patient for such underlying causes can often help relieve the pain of the individual who is self-medicating.
 By removing this root cause of substance abuse, the addiction can then be effectively addressed.